shobrook/communities/README.md

 ## Getting Started

-Each algorithm expects an adjacency matrix representing an undirected graph –– weighted or unweighted.
+Each algorithm expects an adjacency matrix representing an undirected graph, which can be weighted or unweighted.
 This matrix should be a 2D `numpy` array.
-Once you have this, just import the algorithm you want to use from `communities.algorithms` and plug in the matrix, like so:
+Once you have this, simply import the algorithm you want to use from `communities.algorithms` and plug in the matrix, like so:

 <!--TODO: Add picture of graph-->